Azure-Samples/aks-store-demo/README.md

 az login
 ```

 The `makeline-service` supports both MongoDB and SQL API for accessing data in Azure CosmosDB.
-The default API is MongoDB, but you can use SQL API.
+The default API is `MongoDB`, but you can use SQL API.
 To use the SQL API for Azure CosmosDB, you must provision the service using the `GlobalDocumentDB` account kind.
 You can set the Azure CosmosDB account kind by running the following command prior to running `azd up`:

 ```bash
 azd env set AZURE_COSMOSDB_ACCOUNT_KIND GlobalDocumentDB